The Complex Commercial Litigation Law Review: Spain

-Second, parties to the contract also are able to submit disputes to a national court based in a specific region (for example, the first instance court of Madrid), as long as that choice of court fulfils the mandatory provisions on territorial jurisdiction.
-However, there is no room for the parties to choose commercial courts to hear claims that have to be heard by civil courts, as the objective jurisdiction (which depends on the nature of the matter in dispute) is based on mandatory provisions.
+Second, parties to the contract can submit disputes to a national court based in a specific region (e.g., the first instance court of Madrid), as long as the choice of court fulfils the mandatory provisions on territorial jurisdiction; however, there is no room for the parties to choose commercial courts to hear claims that must be heard by civil courts as the objective jurisdiction (which depends on the nature of the matter in dispute) is based on mandatory provisions.

 iv Arbitration clause

 Parties can establish an arbitration clause in case any disputes arise out of the contract.
 In Spain, arbitration must be conducted following the provisions of the Arbitration Act.10 The arbitration clause must be in writing (in the contract or in another document or communication) and is not necessarily affected by the potential nullity of the contract.